wendymuma-cmd/body-measurements-analysis-with-ai/README.md

 ## What I Learned
 This project helped me understand how generative AI can assist with data exploration and analysis through simple natural language prompts.
 I also gained experience interpreting statistical results, evaluating AI-generated insights, and communicating findings clearly.

-## Project Screenshots
-Screenshots of the analysis tables and findings are included in this repository.

 ## Author
 **Wendy Muma**